NachoColl/blockchain-web-services/docs/index.md

 <strong>Vesting Periods</strong>

-The founder's allocation is subject to a nine-month lockup post-network launch.
+The founder's allocation is subject to a one-year lockup post-network launch.
 After the lockup period ends, these tokens will vest monthly for another two years.

-Early-stage investors have a six-month lockup post-network launch.
+Early-stage investors have a nine-month lockup post-network launch.
 After the lockup period ends, these tokens will vest monthly for another six months.

 <strong>Initial Sale Token Price</strong>